martinabeleda/autonomous-driving/README.md

 ## Remote Desktop

-Click [here](https://www.element14.com/community/docs/DOC-78170/l/connecting-to-a-remote-desktop-on-the-raspberry-pi) to see instructions for connecting the Pi to remote destop on your computer.
+Click [here](https://www.element14.com/community/docs/DOC-78170/l/connecting-to-a-remote-desktop-on-the-raspberry-pi) to see instructions for connecting the Pi to remote desktop on your computer.

 Remote desktop software for your computer: